dooco/edwinaz/README.md

 #### **SEO & Keyword Research**
 Keyword research forms the foundation of any successful SEO strategy.
 Identify relevant keywords and phrases that the site's target audience is likely to use when searching for homeware products.
-Working with tools sucj as wordtracker.com, Google Keyword Planner or SEMrush can assist in finding popular keywords but using the free version of these packages will not produce sufficient search results as keywords are limited.
+Working with tools such as wordtracker.com, Google Keyword Planner or SEMrush can assist in finding popular keywords but using the free version of these packages will not produce sufficient search results as keywords are limited.
 Keywords and phrases after brainstorming, keyword research, using Google auto-fill and related terms resulted in the following:

     <meta name="description" content="Buy homeware, soft furnishings, household gifts, bed linen, home decor, housewarming gifts, furniture and designer makeover products at Edwinaz .Our shop provide quality, refined dining room, living room and bedroom furniture.
 Edwinaz is a comprehensive lifestyle and homeware online store.">